-Those of use who funded our own education, or who are still paying off their student loans, may think free college is a bit of an absurd idea, or perhaps a pipe dream.
+Those who funded their education or are still paying off their student loans may think free college is an absurd or unfair idea.

 A college degree is the new high school diploma.

-Long ago we decided as a nation that everyone was entitled to a high school education.
-For decades, many jobs that had an “education requirement” specified that an applicant needed a high school diploma.
+Long ago, we decided as a nation that everyone was entitled to a high school education.
+For decades, many jobs with an “education requirement” specified that an applicant needed a high school diploma.

 Over the last generation or so, the most common education requirement has shifted from a high school diploma to a college degree.

-As the job market has shifted to require more education, shouldn’t we be providing our youth with the education necessary to secure most jobs?
+As the job market has shifted to require more education, shouldn’t we provide our youth with the knowledge necessary to secure most jobs?

-Providing free college education wouldn’t be that expensive.
+Providing a free college education wouldn’t be that expensive.

-Some actually believe she have reached the point when it is cheaper to just pay for some schools rather than supplementing the increasing prices at all schools.
-Even if we do have to spend a little more to make college free, doesn’t it make sense to put an end to the growing student debt problem our country is facing?
+Some believe we have reached the point where free college is affordable.
+Even if we have to spend a little more to make college free, doesn’t it make sense to end the growing student debt problem our country is facing?

 Many of our prison systems provide free higher education to inmates.
-This is done because there is a recognition that providing the education will help the prisoner be in a better position to be a productive citizen.
+We do this because there is a recognition that giving an education will help the prisoner be a productive citizen.
 Why shouldn’t law-abiding citizens get the same educational opportunities?